iOS17/Esign/README.md

 - Step 04: You will be prompted to install the free version of the Esign app.
 We recommend choosing the premium version to avoid revocation.)
 - Step 05: Open https://esigncert.zeejb.com/ and download the necessary certificates.
 Please don't worry, these certificates are safe and essential for the app's functionality.
 You can opt for the free certificates if you're comfortable with a potential revocation risk.
 Otherwise, we recommend getting the premium certificate for added security.)
 - Step 06: Navigate to the Esign settings tab and import the certificate and .p12 files.
 - Step 07: Download the desired IPA file and sign it with the certificate.
-(Later, we will describe how to import certificates and sign ipa file)
+(Later, we will describe how to import certificates and sign the IPA file)

 ## How to Importing p12 certificate into Esign